 This paper addresses an important question that has recently been gaining renewed attention.
 It is clearly written, and generally well argued.
 However, it considers only a very limited range of parameters, and does not exploit much of the relevant population genetics theory - especially, on the maintenance of genetic variance under stabilising selection.
 It would require very substantial revision, with a good deal of additional simulation and analysis, to be substantial enough for publication.
 Evolution Letters does have a compact format, but nevertheless, it would be possible to make a much deeper and more reliable analysis within those constraints.

 In our revision we have attempted to thoroughly address this main criticism of the reviewer.
 We have responded to the specific comment about limited parameters in comment #7.
-We have responded to the points about population genetic theory as they were raised, and also conduct new simulations in a different regime of mutation-selection balance.
+We have responded to the points about population genetic theory as they were raised, and also conduct new simulations in a different regime of mutation-selection balance (see comment #…).

 How could one test any of this?
 This is not easy to answer, but one would like to see some discussion of possible approaches - either experiments, or comparisons across populations, or estimates of key parameters.